matriphe/docker-alpine-nginx/README.md

 ## Getting The Image

-This image is published in the [Docker Hub].
+This image is published in the Docker Hub.
 Simply run this command below to get it to your machine.

 ```Shell
 docker pull matriphe/alpine-nginx:php-fpm